Contact offers a range of pages to do with education & learning with SEN. Click icon to browse.

 - This is their index of topics about support with Special Educational Needs (SEN) and Education, Health and Care (EHC) needs.

-- It includes a guide to Education, Health and Care Plans (EHC) with a video and associated links.
-Some children may need to be assessed for one.
+- It includes information about Education, Health and Care Plans (EHC).
 The assessment process goes like this.

 - If a child or young person has an Education, Health and Care (EHC) Plan, or has been assessed as needing one, then a personal SEND budget can be requested.
 See: outline money.